fingerprintjs/fingerprintjs/readme.md

 [Fingerprint Pro](https://fingerprint.com/github/) is a professional visitor identification service that processes all information server-side and transmits it securely to your servers using server-to-server APIs.
 Pro combines browser fingerprinting with vast amounts of auxiliary data (IP addresses, time of visit patterns, URL changes and more) to be able to reliably deduplicate different users that have identical devices, resulting in the 99.5% identification accuracy.
 Fingerprint Pro is available for Web, Android, iOS and other platforms.

+Fingerprint Pro pricing starts at $200 per month for up to 100K API calls.
+Additional API calls are $2 per month for 1,000 API calls.
+A two-week free trial is available — no credit card is required.
+Sign up at https://dashboard.fingerprint.com/signup.

 **Pro plans start at $0/month - no credit card required.**

 <p align="center">